-Our intentions for Q2 will be to complete Task 2, a draft of the literature review and assess the testing needs of partner companies.
+Our intentions for Q2 will be to complete and report on Task (2) and to complete a draft of the literature review in accordance with Task (1).
 Pipeline plans for the next reporting period that are separate, but relevant, include completion of the physical initial buildout of the pipeline according to the work progress discussed above.
 Sensor and gas control integration will be discussed in the next report and completion of integration will be completed through Q2 and Q3.